 According to the Centers for Disease Control, one out of three adults has prediabetes and nine out ten do not know they have it.

-Take this assessment to determine your risk for developing type two diabetes.
+Take this assessment to determine your risk for prediabetes.

-The Type 2 Prevention Program at Garrett Regional Medical Center is part of the part of the Centers for Disease Control’s National Diabetes Prevention Program.
+The Type 2 Prevention Program at Garrett Regional Medical Center is part of the Centers for Disease Control’s National Diabetes Prevention Program.

 The program helps individuals: